zachjs/sv2v/README.md

   -E --exclude=CONV         Exclude a particular conversion (always, assert,
                             interface, or logic)
-  -v --verbose              Retain certain conversion artifacts -w --write=MODE           How to write output; default is 'stdout'; use
+  -v --verbose              Retain certain conversion artifacts -w --write=MODE/FILE      How to write output; default is 'stdout'; use
-                            'adjacent' to create a .v file next to each input
+                            'adjacent' to create a .v file next to each input;
+                            use a path ending in .v to write to a file
 Other:
      --help                 Display help message
      --version              Print version information